36,707 annual visits

 Interpretive programs, such as bat programs, hikes, and mine tours are led by professional interpreters.

+The hiking trails in Soudan Underground Mine State Park will take visitors through a variety of wildlife habitats.
 The park is home to northern songbirds, loons, hawks, and owls.
-White-tailed deer, black bear, timber wolves, fishers, and many smaller animals live in the park.
+White-tailed deer, black bears, timber wolves, fishers, and many smaller animals also live in the park.

 The park is located on a rugged ridge on the south shore of Lake Vermilion and offers a unique combination of recreational opportunities, including picnicking, hiking, snowmobiling and tours of a former iron ore mine.
 Scenic stands of white and Norway pine, mixed with some balsam, aspen and birch, cover the upland areas.
 The lowlands are dominated by white cedar interspersed with balsam, tamarack, black spruce, ash and muskeg.